 Only subroutines stored in the CNC's RAM memory can be executed.
-Therefore, to execute a subroutine stored in the hard disk (KeyCF) or in a PC connected through the serial line, copy it first into the CNC's RAM memory.
+Therefore, to execute a subroutine stored in the Memkey Card, HD or in a PC connected through one of the serial lines, it must be copied first into the CNC's RAM memory.